eshaan-mehta/RemoveTube/README.md

 # RemoveTube
-Chrome Extension to block youtube videos that make you procrastinate.
+Chrome Extension to block YouTube videos that make you procrastinate.